1234Paras/Weather-App/README.md

 A simple and clean Weather Forecast Android App built using Kotlin, Retrofit, and OpenWeather API.
 This project demonstrates my skills in Android development, API integration, UI design, and clean architecture.

+**ABOVE WE CAN GIVE THE APK FILE MY ANDROID APPLICATION SO DOWNLOAD IT AND CHECK IT!**

 🚀 Features :-

 🔍 Search weather by city name